It is a medicine that should only provide short-term relief from constipation.

 - Remove the suppository from the wrapper.

-- Moisten the suppository with a little tap water.
+- Moisten the suppository with a bit of tap water.

 - With your finger, gently push the suppository into the posterior (rectum) duct as far as possible, with the pointed end first.

 - Stand still for a moment to help hold the suppository in place.
 It will start working in approximately 20 minutes or so.

 - Wash hands after use.